Heatherwood and Wexham Park NHS Trust in special measures

 Heatherwood and Wexham Park Hospitals NHS Foundation Trust (HWP) in Berkshire must "prevent further poor care", health regulator, Monitor said.

 It follows the latest Care Quality Commission (CQC) report which rated it as inadequate four months ago.
 The trust was £6.9m in debt in April 2013.

-HWP said it "fully accepted" the report and "sincerely apologised" to patients.'Deserve better'
+HWP said it "fully accepted" the report and "sincerely apologised" to patients.

 The CQC identified areas for improvement including staffing levels, A&E waiting times and surgical cancellations.

 Inspectors also said "accusations of harassment and bullying" were reported throughout the organisation.

 Special measures status involves implementing a series of urgent improvements to care and management.